-By the act of Parilament of the 13th of George the Second, Chapter 7, it was bi George the second, Chapter 7, in was provided that from and after July 1, 1740, all persons who shall regue for seven years or more in any of His Majesty's colonies, and take the oath of allegiance to the solvereign of Great Britain, and make, repeat and subscribe the Declaration of Citaliu: and ather the Declaration of Fidelity, and affirm the abjuration oath and subscribe his which he was to pay two shillings), he should be given a certificate of naturalshould be given a certificate of natural-ization under the great seal.
+By the act of Parliament of the 13th of George the Second, Chapter 7, it was provided that from and after July 1, 1740, all persons who shall resule for seven years or more in any of His Majesty's colonies, and take the oath of allegiance to the sovereign of Great Britain, and make, repeat and subscribe the Declaration of Fidelity, and affirm the abjuration oath and subscribe his profession of the Christian belief (for which he was to pay two shillings), he should be given a certificate of naturalshould be given a certificate of natural-ization under the great seal.
 A some-what similar law was enacted by the Pennsylvania assembly in 1742.
-In cor-suance of these scits, Michael Brecht, of Lancaster county, appeared before the Supreme Court of Pennsylvania, at Philadelphia, held September 24-75, 1744, took and subscribed the several oaths prescribed and became a maturalized took and subscribed the several same prescribed and became a naturalized cltizen of the province.
-[See 2d vol. Penna, Archives (second series), page 368 and also page 347.]
+In pur-suance of these acts, Michael Brecht, of Lancaster county, appeared before the Supreme Court of Pennsylvania, at Philadelphia, held September 24-25, 1744, took and subscribed the several oaths prescribed and became a naturalized citizen of the province.
+[See 2d vol. Penna.
+Archives (second series), page 368 and also page 347.]

-It does not appear that naturalization was a prerequisite to the holding of title to lands in Pennsylvania, as Michael Brecht had received a patent to his tract of 78 acres from the Penns as early as July 30, 1741, which was duly recorded in the Patent Book of the province, and gave an indefeasible title to the purchaser and the fact will be recalled that as early as 1682 William Penn, while yet in England, soid 15,000 acres near Philadelphia to the Frankfort company, of Germany, represented by that prominent pioneer Francis Pastorius, who accompanied the German emigrants sent by the company to America as early as 1684.
-In this purchase the lands in and about Germantown were included and after an official survey, deeds for lots were granted to the settlers by the company, which are to this day the foundation of titles to and in that neighborhood.
+It does not appear that naturalization was a prerequisite to the holding of title to lands in Pennsylvania, as Michael Brecht had received a patent to his tract of 78 acres from the Penns as early as July 30, 1741, which was duly recorded in the Patent Book of the province, and gave an indefeasible title to the purchaser and the fact will be recalled that as early as 1682 William Penn, while yet in England, sold 15,000 acres near Philadelphia to the Frankfort company, of Germany, represented by that prominent pioneer Francis Pastorius, who accompanied the German emigrants sent by the company to America as early as 1684.
+In this purchase the lands in and about Germautown were included and after an official survey, deeds for lots were granted to the settlers by the company, which are to this day the foundation of titles to iand in that neighborhood.

-But the Act of Naturalization had its significance in that it gave political rights to the foreign settlers in the powince, who were always eager to avail themselves of the privilege.
-And so extended did the right of suffrage become in the German and Scotch-Irish settlements before the War of Independence, that the foreign element had a decided voice in the Colonial Assembly, and forced the retirement of the Quakers from the dominant position in political affairs they had so long enf-yed under the Proprietary government.
+But the Act of Naturalization had its significance in that it gave political rights to the foreign settlers in the p.ovince, who were always eager to avail themselves of the privilege.
+And so extended did the right of suffrage become in the German and Scotch-Irish settlements before the War of Independence, that the foreign element had a decided voice in the Colonial Assembly, and forced the retirement of the Quakers from the dominant position in political affairs they had so long enjoyed under the Proprietary government.